South Central Regional Transit District: History

 The South Central Regional Transit District was created in November 2003 via the Regional Transit District Act signed by Governor Richardson.

-Bus services launched February 2016.
-In 2016, the district with a two-year funding agreement with Doña Ana County initiated transit service on four bus routes from Las Cruces to Sunland Park, Anthony and Chaparral.
+Bus services launched in February 2016.
+In 2016, the district, with a two-year funding agreement with Doña Ana County, initiated transit service on four bus routes from Las Cruces to Sunland Park, Anthony, and Chaparral.
 Later that year, the district secured a 5311 grant to support the operation of bus service in Dona Ana County and a 5310 grant to enhance the Purple route operating from Anthony to Sunland Park with connections to El Paso's Westside Transit Center.
 In 2018 transit service frequency increased on three of the four routes and ridership grew by 61 percent.
 Further, the district updated its Five-Year Financial and Service Plan to reflect new services and grant funding programmed or received.

 Google Maps

-SCRTD has collaborated with Google Maps to allow riders to view bus routes and the bus stops on the routes, to make navigating the bus routes easier.
+SCRTD has collaborated with Google Maps to allow riders to view bus routes and the bus stops on the routes to make navigating the bus routes easier.

 Expansion

-In 2017 the District extended service to connect to El Paso County from Chaparral and Sunland Park.
+In 2017, the District extended service to connect to El Paso County from Chaparral and Sunland Park.
 With additional funds, service frequency was improved.
 These actions improved ridership throughout the service area on all bus routes.

 In collaboration with the City of Sunland Park, SCRTD began operations in Sunland Park and implemented the Yellow Line servicing Sunland Park and connecting to the Downtown Transfer Center in El Paso, Texas.

 Green energy

 In 2020, SCRTD purchased two hybrid-electric Gillig buses to service the Yellow Line.
-These buses are the first hybrid-electric buses to be implemented in Southern New Mexico.
-They are quiet, reliable, and fuel-efficient buses that provide many benefits.
-Some of the benefits of hybrid-electric buses are that they significantly reduce carbon emissions, reduce fuel consumption by around 33%, and they require less maintenance.
-They are also equally reliable as traditional buses, but have the added benefit of a smoother, quieter ride.
+These buses are the first hybrid-electric buses to be implemented in southern New Mexico.
+In 2020, SCRTD installed bus shelters with solar-powered lighting with the aim of creating a safer environment for passengers.

-In 2020, SCRTD installed bus shelters with solar powered lighting.
-The solar powered lighting will help to provide an emissions free and safe environment for riders waiting at bus stops.